-Data uploads took place in October 2016 and matches have been received by LBB for review and/or investigation.
-These will form part of the years proactive program and be used to assist in focusing joint work with Audit.
+Data uploads are due to take place in October 2018 and matches are due to be received in January 2019 for review, risk assessment and/or investigation.
+These will form part of this years and next years proactive work program and be used to assist in focusing joint work with Audit.